samueltrahan/Caddie./README.md

 ## Description

 Caddie is an app that allows you to easily search and favorite golf courses.
-You can look for course information on courses you are interested in playing, and keep track of your best score on courses you've already played.
+Adding the courses to your course list allows you to keep track of golf courses you've played or would like to play one day.
+Check out the details of the each course on your course list to see tee times on their website.

 ----
 # Technology Used